-Whilst you are in hospital, you will be encouraged to achieve discharge goals (see page27) with the support of your consultant orthopaedic surgeon, the nurses and therapy team.
+Whilst you are in hospital, you will be encouraged to achieve discharge goals (see page 27) with the support of your consultant orthopaedic surgeon, the nurses and therapy team.

-The Enhanced Recovery Programme is designed to allow you to be discharged within 1 day of your surgery, if safe to do so.
+The Enhanced Recovery Programme is designed to allow you to be discharged the same day, or when safe to do so.

-The hip joint (right side)
+The knee joint (right side)

-Hip replacement surgery is a treatment option for arthritis^[1]
+Knee replacement surgery is a treatment option for arthritis^[4]

-You are considered for hip replacement surgery if you have:
+You are considered for knee replacement surgery if you have:

-- Significant persistent hip or groin pain during the day - Your activities of daily living are severely restricted - Pain from your hip or groin regularly disturbs your sleep - Your symptoms are not relieved by conservative or alternative treatments
+- Significant persistent knee pain during the day - · Your activities of daily living are severely restricted - Pain from your knee regularly disturbs your sleep - Your symptoms are not relieved by conservative or alternative treatments

-Conservative or alternative treatments^[1] include:
+Conservative or alternative treatments^[7] include: